ridash2005/Systolic-Array-based-Hardware-Accelerator-for-CNNs/README.md

-# Systolic-Accelerator
+# Systolic Array based Neural Network Hardware Accelerator

 ## Description
-Systolic-Accelerator is an RTL implementation of a parameterizable systolic array accelerator designed for efficient matrix multiplication using serialized input/output interfaces.
+This repository is an RTL implementation of a parameterizable systolic array accelerator designed for efficient matrix multiplication using serialized input/output interfaces.
 The project includes a complete and fully verified RTL design along with comprehensive testbenches for functional simulation, including both parallel and serialized data flow verification.

 ## Current Project Status
 The RTL design is fully verified through simulation.
 The ASIC physical design flow is in progress using the OpenLane 2 open-source ASIC toolchain targeting the SkyWater 130nm PDK and open-source standard cell libraries.